RakshitKhajuria/test/README.md

 Browse through our list of open issues on the [Issues tab](https://github.com/YourUsername/LangTest/issues).
 These issues cover a wide range of topics and difficulties.
 You might find something that aligns with your skills and interests.

 2. **Filter and Search:**
 Use the provided labels and filters to narrow down the list of issues.
-You can filter by tags like "feature," "bug," "fix," etc. Also, utilize the GitHub search bar to look for keywords related to your expertise.
+You can filter by tags like `feature`, `bug`, `fix`, etc. Also, utilize the GitHub search bar to look for keywords related to your expertise.

 3. **Read and Understand:**
 Once you've found an issue that captures your attention, take a moment to thoroughly read and understand it.
 Make sure you comprehend the problem, the expected solution, and any existing discussion around it.